rozek/node-red-web-server-examples/README.md

 ### Closed Web Server ###

-Often, web servers are not completely open for everybody - some (or all) entry points are protected instead and require clients to authenticate themselves before being authorized to access these URLs.
+Often, web servers are not completely open for everybody - instead, some (or all) entry points are protected and require clients to authenticate themselves before being authorized to access these URLs.

 Protecting entry points usually requires some kind of authorization management.
-In this example, Node-RED developers (like you) are allowed to create new users (yet without any password), reset user passwords and delete users offline.
+In the following example, Node-RED developers (like you) are allowed to create new users (yet without any password), reset user passwords and delete users offline.
 The users themselves may set their passwords or delete themselves online without prior authorization as long as no password is set - it is assumed that they are in contact with the Node-RED developer who created them or cleared their password.
 For all other operations users have to "login" first (presenting their user name and their current password).
 They may then change their password, delete themselves - and navigate to the other endpoints this serve offers.

+This kind of "developer-managed authorization management" gives developers full control over the users they permit, but still keeps user passwords secret from them.
+On the other hand, users have full control over their passwords and may also delete their accounts - but no user is allowed to register him/herself.

 Authorization itself is handled using "Cookies": upon "login" a "Token" is created which allows the logged-in user to access non-public endpoints for a certain period (e.g., 10 minutes) until he/she has to log-in again.